Holiday Gift Guide for 2020

-This holiday season is WAY different than years past.
-There isn’t likely to be a lot of large gatherings and travels to family/grandparents, or like the Misadventures family normally does at this time of year, travel.
+This holiday season is WAY different than in years past.
+There isn't likely to be a lot of large gatherings and travels to family/grandparents, or like the Misadventures family normally does at this time of year, travel.
 With the prospect of having to send out physical packages and everything that the post office is going through at the moment, people are (a) starting to shop earlier, (b) taking advantage of free shipping, and (c) going digital as much as possible.

 So this year's holiday gift guide reflects our current reality.

 As in past years, I have multiple categories of gifts to choose from as I, like many others, are more than just one “thing.”
 I can't be defined by one category and that includes gifts.
 I am a blogger, a traveler, a foodie, a former RVer, and a Francophile.
 This year add the Work-From-Homer and subject of The Queen (reference here).
 I know that many of you are a combination of these personas and more.

 I don't like to just slap some pictures down and say “buy.”
 I want you to understand why I'm making the recommendations I've made and my experience with the products.
 If I don't have personal experience with an item, I tell you.
 And I tell you why I still recommend it.

 Lastly, some items have been gifted (all opinions still remain my own and not everything gifted made the cut).
 I will write [Gifted] in front of anything that was sent to me (by my request) to keep things transparent.

 I hope my Misadventures with Andi holiday gift guide will have something that catches your eye for either yourself, a friend, or a family member.

 Gifts for Living Life During the Age of the Queen